Black & White Australian Shepherd: Facts, Pictures, Origin & History

 The Earliest Records of Black & White Australian Shepherds in History

-Australian Shepherds arenโt actually from Australia, despite the name.
-Instead, these dogs are descended from herding dogs transported to take care of herds in North America by the Spaniards.
-Back then, to feed troops and settlers, live animals were utilized.
-Therefore, the herding dogs to keep the flocks together and safe were also brought with armies and settlers.
+Australian Shepherds aren’t actually from Australia, despite the name.
+Instead, they are descended from herding dogs transported to take care of herds in North America by the Spaniards.
+Back then, live animals were utilized to feed troops and settlers.
+Therefore, the herding dogs, which kept the flocks together and safe, were also brought with armies and settlers.

-While we donโt have exact dates on when these herding dogs were first introduced into the Americas, it is thought to be as early as the 1500s.
-We also donโt know exactly which dogs were utilized.
-It is thought that they included Carea Leones bloodlines due to the eye coloration of the Australian Shepherd, as well as the merle coat (which isnโt found in too many dogs).
+Although we don’t have exact dates when Australian Shepherds were first introduced into the Americas, it could be as early as the 1500s.
+We also don’t know exactly which dogs were utilized.
+It is thought that they included Carea Leones bloodlines due to the Aussie’s eye color and merle coat1 (which isn’t found in too many dogs).

 How the Black & White Australian Shepherd Gained Popularity

-The Australian Shepherd was not popular outside of herding circles for much of its history.
-The breed was very popular with farmers because of its ability to work well with sheep, as well as handle cattle.
-However, it was purely a working breed for many years.
+The Australian Shepherd was not popular outside of herding circles for much of their history.
+The breed was very popular with farmers because of their ability to work well with sheep, as well as handle cattle.
+However, they were working dogs for many years.

-It wasnโt until the rodeo began to take off that the average American was introduced to this breed.
-Australian Shepherds were often utilized to perform tricks at these rodeos.
-Eventually, this led to fans adopting Australian Shepherds with the intent of keeping them as companion animals.
+The average American was introduced to Australian Shepherds when rodeos became popular.
+They were utilized to perform tricks at the rodeos, eventually leading to fans adopting them with the intent of keeping them as companion animals.

 Formal Recognition of the Black & White Australian Shepherd

-Shortly after these dogs began appearing in rodeos, the Australian Shepherd Club of America was founded to promote the breed.
+Shortly after they began appearing in rodeos, the Australian Shepherd Club of America was founded to promote the breed.
 Eventually, this led to the breed being recognized by the United Kennel Club in 1979.
-However, the American Kennel Club didnโt recognize this breed until the 1990s.
+However, the American Kennel Club didn’t recognize the Aussie until the 1990s.

-In the 20th century, this breed was increasingly used in conformation demonstrations.
-Furthermore, it became an extremely prevalent companion animal, as well.
-Later, this breed became the 15th most popular dog breed in the United States in 2019.
+In the 20th century, the Australian Shepherd was increasingly used in conformation demonstrations.
+Furthermore, they became beloved companion animals.
+Now, the Australian Shepherd is the 12th most popular dog breed in the United States.

 Top 4 Unique Facts About Black & White Australian Shepherds

-While the Australian Shepherd has become a very popular companion animal, they were originally bred for working.
-Today, they still have many of these instincts.
-Simply put, this leads to them being extremely active.
-Plus, they also have extensive herding instincts, which can lead to problems with children and smaller animals.
+Althouogh the Australian Shepherd has become a very popular companion animal, they were originally bred for working.
+Today, they still have many of their herding instincts, which can lead to problems with children and smaller animals.

 Therefore, you should be careful when deciding to adopt an Australian Shepherd.
-If you canโt handle an extremely active dog with herding instincts, they probably are not the best option for you.
-Many dog owners donโt realize just how big of a handful these dogs can be.
+If you can’t handle an active dog with herding instincts, they probably are not the best option for you.
+Many dog owners don’t realize how difficult they are to handle and train.

-Despite the name, these dogs arenโt from Australia.
-Some of their ancestral canines are from Australia, though, which is where they got their name from.
-Instead, these dogs are a mix of many herding breeds that were brought over by several European settlers.
-For instance, the Spaniards brought over many dogs to help herd sheep.
+Despite the name, Aussies aren’t from Australia.
+Some of their ancestral canines are from Australia, but Aussies are a mix of several herding breeds brought over by several European settlers.
+For instance, the Spaniards brought over dogs to herd sheep.

-While it isnโt extremely common, Australian Shepherds do have a genetic predisposition to bobbed tails.
+Although it isn’t common, Australian Shepherds are genetically predisposed to have bobbed tails.
 About one in five dogs will have no tail naturally.
 Of course, because this is genetic, not every dog has a chance of having a short tail.
 Typically, you have to find a litter that was bred for this trait.

-Often, herders prefer these dogs because their tails are less likely to get trampled while they are herding.
+Herders prefer dogs with short tails because they are less likely to get injured while herding.

-These dogs are extremely hairy, so they shed a lot.
-Therefore, it is typically best to brush them daily.
-If you keep on top of their brushing needs at home, you wonโt have to take them to the groomer all that often.
+It’s best to brush your Aussie daily.
+If you keep on top of their brushing needs at home, you won’t have to take them to the groomer very often.
 Furthermore, you cannot shave these dogs.
 They have a double coat, so shaving can interfere with their ability to regulate their body temperature.

-These dogs will simply need a lot of brushing a lot of the time.
-Itโs a time-consuming maintenance requirement that should be considered before you adopt an Australian Shepherd.
+Grooming them is a time-consuming task that should be considered before you adopt an Australian Shepherd.

 Do Australian Shepherds Make a Good Pet?

-However, they can get bored easily and do best for dog owners who plan on doing lots of training and interaction.
+However, they can get bored quickly and do best with owners who prioritize training and socialization.

 Conclusion

 Black and white Australian Shepherds are an extremely common breed.
-They are becoming increasingly popular as more and more people learn about them.
-However, originally this breed was only utilized for herding.
+They are becoming popular as more people learn about them.
+However, they were initially only utilized for herding.
 It took a while for them to become popular companion animals.

-Today, it isnโt odd to see them as companion animals.
-However, many people donโt quite understand what theyโre getting into with this dog.
-It is vital that you understand how active and high-maintenance these dogs are before you adopt one.
+Today, it isn’t odd to see them as companion animals.
+However, many first-time owners have trouble controlling their Aussies.
+It is vital to understand how active and high-maintenance Aussies are before you adopt one.